chtoucas/Abc.Maybe/README.md

 The public API is not the same for all targets.
 We currently define two profiles, the schema is rather simple,
-- _Profile 2.1_, a superset of the profile 2.0, is for .NET Standard 2.1.
+- _Profile 2.1_ is for .NET Standard 2.1.
-- _Profile 2.0_ is for .NET Standard 2.0 and the legacy systems.
+- _Profile 2.0_ is for .NET Standard 2.0 and the legacy systems (either platform or standard).

+Of course, Profile 2.1 is a superset of Profile 2.0.

 ### Testing